supermarcos/qa_framework/roadmap.md

 We need to discuss about the system to implement so we all (or at least the people responsible for deployments) can be familiar with it.
 A system we can use in different environments either if those are in our own hosting system or in a PaaS whatever it is.
 It is important to try and think about vendor-locking here, if we configure this deployment system only for a particular PaaS or hosting type, we may not be able to reuse it for other platforms.

+**GEO Server**: currently we are overriding and backing up files manually every time we want some changes, but actually many customers are sharing the same configuration, styles, etc for different entities.
+There has been some issues when changing some styles and introducing breaking changes for other ports or features.
+Every client using GeoServer should have their own configuration and styles.
+The ones that are shared should be transparent and very well known so anyone introducing changes can test in different places before making their way into production environments.
+Environments are also an issue, currently we don't have dev, test and prod environments so every change is being made directly on production, which is very dangerous.
+The final issue is about how GeoServer stores files, configurations and styles: some seem to be on folders as json or xml files, some are somewhere else, maybe in a database...
+We have to find out a method to version and sandbox by environments (and customers) the different configurations, shapefiles and styles so it is safe to develop, test and deploy changes.

+**Http Server**: same issues that with the GeoServer is more or less happening for the Web Server.

 ## Stage 6: RACI Matrix and Comunication

 At this stage we should already have a set of good practices implemented, a solid branching model that results in good versioning and our deployments are being automated, now we need to start thinking about developing a responsibility assigment matrix.